beads89/pizza-parlor/README.md

 ** Tests **

-Describe: function Pizza(pizzaSize1, pizzaSize2, pizzaTopping1, pizzaTopping2)
+Describe: Pizza();
-Test: It should log "Extra Large" in the console
+Test: It should create a pizza with undefined values since no size or toppings are applied yet
-Code: console.log(finishedPizza.pizzaSize2)
+Code: let testPizza = new Pizza();
-Expected output: Extra Large
+Expected output: Create a pizza with a size and toppings

 Describe: Pizza.prototype.completeLarge = function() {
 Test: It should display a large pizza with both ingredients